Characteristic Evolution and Matching: Cauchy-Characteristic Matching

 \subsubsection{Excising 1D black holes}

 In further developmental work on the EKG model, the Pittsburgh group used CCM to formulate a new treatment of the inner Cauchy boundary for a black hole spacetime~\cite{excise}.
-In the excision strategy, the inner boundary of the Cauchy evolution is located at an apparent horizon, which must lie inside (or on) the event horizon~\cite{wald1984}, so that truncation of the interior spacetime at the apparent horizon cannot causally affect the gravitational waves radiated to infinity.
-This is the physical rationale behind the apparent horizon boundary condition.
-However, instabilities reported in some early attempts at excision motivated an alternative treatment.
+In the excision strategy, the inner boundary of the Cauchy evolution is located at an apparent horizon, which must lie inside (or on) the event horizon~\cite{wald1984}.
+The physical rationale behind this apparent horizon boundary condition is that the truncated region of spacetime cannot causually affect the gravitational waves radiated to infinity.
+However, it should be noted that many Cauchy formalisms contain superluminal gauge or constraint violating modes so that this strategy is not always fully justified.

 In the CCM excision strategy, illustrated in Figure~\ref{fig:1dexci}, the interior black hole region is evolved using an \emph{ingoing} null algorithm whose inner boundary is a marginally trapped surface, and whose outer boundary lies outside the black hole and forms the inner boundary of a region evolved by the Cauchy algorithm.
 In turn, the outer boundary of the Cauchy region is handled by matching to an outgoing null evolution extending to $\mathcal{I}^+$.
 Data are passed between the inner characteristic and central Cauchy regions using a CCM procedure similar to that already described for an outer Cauchy boundary.
 The main difference is that, whereas the outer Cauchy boundary data is induced from the Bondi metric on an outgoing null hypersurface, the inner Cauchy boundary is now obtained from an ingoing null hypersurface which enters the event horizon and terminates at a marginally trapped surface.